looker-open-source/looker-scim-proxy/docs/installation-and-deployment.md

 1. Clone this repo
    - Use the `main` branch for VM deployment.
 If you're launching on App Engine, checkout the `app_engine_deploy` branch
 1. Run `yarn install`
-1. Add file `looker.ini` for Looker API credentials (see Looker SDK docs for more info):
+1. Add a `looker.ini` file for API service account credentials (see [Looker SDK docs](https://github.com/looker-open-source/sdk-codegen) for more info):
    ```
    [Looker]
    base_url=https://YOUR_LOOKER_INSTANCE.com
    client_id=abc
    client_secret=def
    ```
+   **Note**: This API key requires admin level credentials in order to perform CRUD operations on users, groups, and user attributes resources.
+Protect this key and always configure your version control system to ignore the `looker.ini` and `.env` files
 1. Add `.env` file for app secrets and path to database:
    ```
    PORT=8080